About Greene County

 Criminal Records

-Criminal records in Greene County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-These records are maintained by the Greene County Sheriff's Office and the local courts.
+Criminal records in Greene County cover felony, misdemeanor, traffic violations, and sex offender registry information.
 Residents can run a background check through the Indiana State Police, which provides access to statewide criminal history data.
-The Indiana Bureau of Investigation does not directly provide services to Greene County residents but supports law enforcement agencies with investigative resources.
+The Indiana State Police does not directly provide services to Greene County residents but supports law enforcement agencies with investigative resources.

 Arrest Records

-Arrest records in Greene County are maintained by the Greene County Sheriff's Office.
+Arrest records in Greene County are maintained by Greene County Sheriff's Office.
 These records include details of the arrest, charges, and booking information.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office, often requiring a formal request or application.
 Information on a Greene County arrest record typically includes the individual's name, date of arrest, charges, and any court dates.
+The Indiana Access to Public Records Act governs the availability and disclosure of such records, for public access and public access to governmental records.

 Jail & Inmate Records

-The Greene County Jail, located in Bloomfield, is the primary detention facility for individuals arrested within the county.
+Greene County Jail, located in Bloomfield, is the primary detention facility for people arrested within Greene County.
 The booking process involves fingerprinting, photographing, and documenting personal information of the arrestees.
 Inmate lookup is available through the Sheriff's Office, allowing the public to find information about current detainees.
 Visitation rules are specific to the facility and typically require scheduling in advance.
 The bond and bail process follows Indiana state guidelines, allowing for release pending trial under certain conditions.

 Mugshots & Booking Photos